-Corporate Social Responsibility and Foreign Institutional Investor Heterogeneity
+Mandatory Corporate Social Responsibility and Foreign Institutional Investor Preferences

 Date Written: May 30, 2020

-This article examines whether the heterogeneity of foreign institutional investors (FIIs) matters when investing in host firms that are considered to be socially responsible.
-Exploiting a mandated corporate social responsibility (CSR) regulation and using actual CSR expenditure data, the results of a quasi-natural experiment show that host firms that comply with the CSR mandate attract more FII investment.
-However, the heterogeneity of FIIs plays a significant role as we find that FIIs from civil law origin countries and, those considered to be independent and long-term investors invest more in mandated CSR firms.
-Finally, the empirical evidence also indicates that firms that comply with the CSR mandate experience higher long-term market-based valuations in the post-CSR reform period.
+This paper examines whether the heterogeneity of foreign institutional investors (FIIs) matters when investing in socially responsible investee firms.
+Exploiting a mandated corporate social responsibility (CSR) regulation in India and using manually collected CSR expenditure data, the results of a quasi-natural experiment confirm that firms that comply with the CSR mandate attract more investments from FIIs.
+However, the heterogeneity of FIIs plays a significant moderating role, as FIIs from civil law origin countries, and those considered to be independent and long-term investors, invest more in mandated CSR firms.
+Finally, our empirical evidence also indicates that firms that comply with the CSR mandate experience higher long-term market-based valuations in the post-CSR reform period.

 Keywords: CSR expenditure, Foreign institutional investors, Legal origin, Independent and long-term investors, Market valuation